-If it is unclear whether a publication is suitable for the ISBN system, help should be sought from the regional authority.
-For help in finding the appropriate regional authority, see the list of ISBN agencies.
+If it is unclear whether a publication is suitable for the ISBN system, help should be sought from your regional ISBN authority.

 If you are interested in the history of the ISBN system, then see the History of the ISBN System page.